 - Memorizing what the ACT Science expects you to know

-Step #1: Study With Real Materials
+Step 1: Study With Official Materials

 This step may seem obvious, but in order to get the most out of your studying, you need to study with ACT Science specific material.
-As I said before, the ACT Science section is unlike other Science tests you've taken; your AP or IB Science study materials will not help you here.
+As I said before, the ACT Science section is unlike other science tests you've taken; your AP or IB science study materials will not help you here.
 You need to find ACT study materials that you like working with and that fit your study schedule.

 The highest quality source of practice tests is almost always official ACT practice tests.